Latest Call for Proposals for TXRDC Seed Grants

 The U.S. Census Bureau has full-time and summer internship opportunities for qualified U.S. citizens in the areas of geography, demography, sociology, economics, and related social sciences.
 We are looking for candidates at all levels of education (BA, MA, PhD).
 Training in demographic analysis, survey research, geographic information systems, and/or quantitative data analysis of large datasets is preferred.
 These openings offer applicants the opportunity to work on one or more of the following topics: population distribution; population estimates and projections; housing; income; disability; health insurance coverage; education; and migration.

-Representatives will be recruiting during the Population Association of America (PAA) annual meeting in San Diego, CA. We will conduct 30 minute informational recruiting sessions during the conference (dates and times TBA).
+Representatives will be recruiting during the Population Association of America (PAA) annual meeting.
+We will conduct 30 minute informational recruiting sessions during the conference (dates and times TBA).
 Please email David Zaslow (David.C.Zaslow@census.gov) to sign up prior to the conference or visit the Census Bureau’s exhibition booth during the conference.